‘The play made me reflect. I hadn’t realised that what you see isn’t always reality.’ – Year 10 boy.

 Object is designed to empower young people to make informed decisions for themselves.
 In the workshop immediately following the performance, we split the students into small groups to share their thoughts and feedback on the performance, and to have an open discussion about the issues raised around porn and relationships.

 Object has been experienced by thousands of young people in the Wokingham area, receiving very positive feedback.

 Object deals with pornography openly and honestly when very few people will talk about the subject with young people at all.
-‘Object’ is designed to develop over time in response to young people’s concerns.
-We actively invite young people to contribute stories, scenes, art-work and poems for inclusion.
-We believe it is vital to listen to their views and to incorporate current thinking so that the presentation remains relevant and meaningful.
+Object is designed to develop over time in response to young people’s concerns.

 ‘Our students were fully absorbed and engaged during the Object presentation.’ – Head of RE, Forest School